 If you've been to a grocery store lately, there's a good chance that you encountered a large, green and spiky fruit sitting next to other tropical produce.
 It's called a jackfruit and it's something you'll be seeing lots more of.
 The bulbous fruit can be used for both savory and sweet dishes depending on its ripeness.
 Because of its size, however, it can be an incredibly intimidating food.
 Not only can it weigh up to 50 pounds, but it has a thick, green rind surrounding the fleshy inside (luckily, it's also available prepped—in a can or in the refrigerated section).
-Here's the healthy scoop on the trendy fruit you may not have tried before.
+Here's the healthy scoop on the trendy fruit you may not have tried before including what it tastes like, how to eat it and jackfruit nutrition.

 According to Nyree Zerega, Ph.D., director of the Graduate Program in Plant Biology and Conservation at Northwestern University, the smallest jackfruit she's encountered was around 15 pounds.
 While the fruit is indigenous to India and Bangladesh, Zerega notes that it's also grown in Southeast Asian countries including Vietnam, Thailand and Malaysia.
 "It grows in the tropics and subtropics.
 So for example, it can survive in Florida, and people do grow it there," Zerega says.